-Planning Disney on a Budget doesn’t have to be a challenge.
-Today we are sharing the top spending categories on a Disney vacation, and how you can save money for your trip and have an awesome Disney vacation.
+Planning a trip to Disney World on a Budget doesn’t have to be a challenge if you are willing to plan out where you spend your vacation money.
+Today we are sharing the top spending categories on a Disney vacation, and how you can save money for your Disney trip.

 Whenever we are planning a Disney vacation on a budget we look at these 5 categories to decide where we can save and where we can splurge.
 There are 5 categories of where we spend the most money on a Disney World vacation.
 They are: